TheDorkTrain/Adventurer-Vault/README.md

 # Description 📝

-Adventure Vault is a Dungeons & Dragons character storage application allows users to store their sheets, magic items, and create journals.
+Adventure Vault is a Dungeons & Dragons character storage application that allows users to store their sheets, magic items, and create journals.

 # Table of Contents 📚